May 14th 2019 - Toronto, ON, Canada

 In this session, we will cover the entire sponsorship process in detail with the goal of increasing your sponsorship sales:

 - Going beyond logo placement to create value

 - Using sponsorship to improve participant experience

-- Why audience data is your most important asset (and what to do with it)
+- Why constituent (demographic and psychographic) data is your most important asset (and what to do with it)